 2022-23 Canadian NCAA men’s basketball stats tracker – points % by conference

 Everybody wants to play high major college basketball.
 And why would you blame them.
-Since 2010, and excluding Gonzaga (Andrew Nembhard, Brandon Clarke, Kelly Onlynk, Robert Sacre) from the conversation, all but two of Canada’s NBA Draft picks have come from teams in one of the power five conferences.
+Since 2010, and excluding Gonzaga (Andrew Nembhard, Brandon Clarke, Kelly Olynyk, Robert Sacre) from the conversation, all but two of Canada’s NBA Draft picks have come from teams in one of the power six conferences.

 The exceptions, former No. 1 pick Anthony Bennett (UNLV) and Andrew Nicholson, who had a storied career at St. Bonaventure with the Bonnies.